bhardwajshivansham-bit/AES--128-File-encryption-system/README.md

 ## Note

 This project demonstrates the implementation of AES-128 symmetric encryption for securing digital files.
-Done with a bit of AI assistance.
+Done with a bit of YouTube and AI assistance.

 ## Author